 Words the Turtle Taught Me

-Susan’s fourth collection of poetry, Words the Turtle Taught Me, has just been published by Cinnamon Press.
+Susan’s fourth collection of poetry, Words the Turtle Taught Me, was published by Cinnamon Press in 2018.
 Described by writer Philip Hoare as ‘vital, glorious, salutary’, the collection grew out of Susan’s recent poetry residency with the Marine Conservation Society.
 Fostering engagement with endangered ocean species, it blends science with shamanism, contemporary ecological peril with ancient myth.

 If you’d like to order a copy of Words the Turtle Taught Me (£8.99, plus £2.00 p&p), please use the Paypal button below.
 If you’re ordering from outside the UK, please contact Susan.
 And if you’d like your book signed, and/or to have a dedication, please say so.